RagnarB83/ash-documentation/docs/setup.rst

     ModuleNotFoundError: No module named 'numpy'

 Your Python environment requires the numpy library to be installed.
-Install either via conda or pip.
+Install either via mamba/conda or pip.